sobri909/MGWunderground/README.markdown

 The report class defines convenience functions for converting between knots, mph, km/h, Celsius, and Fahrenheit.

+## Setup

+1. Add the two classes to your project
+2. Edit `API_KEY` in `Wunderground.h` to match your Wunderground API key

 ## Fetch a report

 ```objc